RMistela/NeuralControl/README.md

 This seems (for me) like an manifestation of a famous quote:

 >         It's not who has the best algorithm that wins, It's who has the most data
+>                                                             -Banko and Brill 2001

 to be continued!